jonathanlking/Cycle-Hire-API-Node/README.md

 ###What it Does

 A node.js application that supports basic requests for the TFL cycle hire scheme, using the XML data provided by TFL.
-An asynchronous resquest is made every minute for the latest data, which is then cached.
+An asynchronous request is made every minute for the latest data, which is then cached.

 Coordinates should be given in WGS84 decimal form.